tdelmas/typed_floats/README.md

 Because that would introduce a runtime overhead and may introduce some incompatibilities with existing code.

+## Rust version

+This crate is tested with:
+- Rust nightly
+- Rust stable
+- Rust 1.70.0
+- Rust 1.60.0

+The minimum supported Rust version is 1.60.0 because of the use of `dep:` in `Cargo.toml`.

 ## Testing

 Tests are run on different architectures on [GitHub actions](https://github.com/tdelmas/typed_floats/actions/workflows/tests.yml) and [CircleCI](https://circleci.com/gh/tdelmas/typed_floats).